areski/django-admin-tools-stats/README.rst

 * ``Django>=2.0``
 * ``Python>3.6``
-* PostgreSQL database (not tested on other databases, PRs welcome)
+* PostgreSQL (MySQL is experimental, other databases probably not working but PRs are welcome)
 * ``simplejson`` for charts based on ``DecimalField`` values

 ============